 If drivers followed the same fixed routes every day, then static route planning may be sufficient.
 Because orders may fluctuate and accidents may happen, strict adherence to a pre-set route can be inefficient and wasteful.
 Traffic and order volumes vary, and customers have a much higher expectation of timeliness and accuracy.

 Need a driver to make an urgent stop outside his or her route before the end of the day?
 A good fleet management software should have route optimization features that offer exceptional flexibility.
 With flexibility, fleet managers should be able to lessen unexpected changes, reduce service times, and improve customer service.
 If you’re still shopping around for the right fleet routing software, InboundLogistics.com provides comparison options.
-You can also check out our blog on field service scheduling.

 Static route planning is an outdated technique that requires a lot of hands-on maintenance.
 Dynamic routing software is quickly becoming the new industry standard.